efueger/framework/README.md

 boolean true
 ```
+`$args` is a special parameter that can be added to the method being called by the call function and it provides an array of the named arguments provided to the call function.
 ##Events
 Events can be strings or classes which can manage the arguments used for the parameters of the methods being invoked for that event.
 For a string event it would resort to using the service manager's plugin callback for all of the arguments used.
 ```php